 Kepler Communication’s approach has been to do rapid first prototypes of new ideas and iterate quickly to fail fast and fail forward.
 Within this framework, Kepler needs to source parts from prototype-grade materials to high-quality space materials in the later stages of development.
-Using Hubs has allowed them to get parts arriving in hand within a week of parts being submitted.
+Using Protolabs Network has allowed them to get parts arriving in hand within a week of parts being submitted.
 Jared goes on to explain:

 “If one of the test parts is performing exceptionally well then we pull it out of the design cycle and just go for it.
-That’s why we need solutions like Hubs where we can rapidly build, rapidly test and then move onto the next stage of manufacturing, knowing we can easily source the parts we need for that next stage by just uploading a STEP file for an instant quote.”
+That’s why we need solutions like Protolabs Network where we can rapidly build, rapidly test and then move onto the next stage of manufacturing, knowing we can easily source the parts we need for that next stage by just uploading a STEP file for an instant quote.”

 Quotes in 2 seconds instead of 2 weeks

 With time being of the essence, the traditional experience of getting a quotation just didn’t cut it anymore.
-Via the Hubs platform, you can get instant pricing on a wide selection of CNC machining materials, making it easy to check costs and lead times.
+Via the Protolabs Network platform, you can get instant pricing on a wide selection of CNC machining materials, making it easy to check costs and lead times.
 Adam explains their previous method of getting quotations:

-“The process of getting an order done on Hubs is what you want as an engineer with limited time.
+“The process of getting an order done on Protolabs Network is what you want as an engineer with limited time.
 It’s really quick and removes a lot of the front end work you have to put in.
 For my first order I had a reasonable quote in 30 minutes and now I can also get them instantly on certain materials.
 Previously you’d have a week or two for set-up and this is now all broken down into one simple online experience.
 The quotation speed also doesn’t affect the price as you don’t have machinists making risk-averse and overly conservative estimates on a part when quoting in a rush.”

 From rapid prototypes to parts in space

-Here’s a small selection of parts produced by Hubs for Kepler Space including information on their application and finish.
+Here’s a small selection of parts produced by Protolabs Network for Kepler Space including information on their application and finish.
 CNC machining was used as the manufacturing technology.